Nebula-Block-Data/docs/API_Reference/Instance/Start_GPU_Instance.md

 # User Instance Details

-Initiates the startup of a virtual machine.
-Supply the virtual machine ID in the path to initiate the starting of the specified virtual machine.
+Initiates the startup of an instance.
+Provide the instance ID in the path to start the specified instance.

 ## HTTP Request